 - Official Graduate Management Admission Test (GMAT) scores.
 The GMAT scores must be five years or less at the time of the applicant’s intended enrollment at Oakland University.

 - Applicants who have earned a master’s degree (or higher), have extensive management experience, or have earned additional certifications during their career may request a waiver of the GMAT score.
-To request a waiver, an applicant must include a GMAT waiver form for consideration as part of their admission packet.
+To request a waiver, an applicant must include a for consideration as part of their admission packet.
 The request for waiver is subject to the approval of the Graduate Admissions Committee.

 - A minimum of seven years of professional experience.